Rajpratik71/linux-manPages/foo2lava-wrapper.md

               Set Debug level [0].

 EXAMPLES
-       Create  a monochrome LAVAFLOW stream from a Postscript document, exam‐ ine it, and then print it using a RAW print queue:
+       Create a monochrome LAVAFLOW stream from a Postscript document, examine it, and then print it using a RAW print queue:

               foo2lava-wrapper testpage.ps > testpage.zm
               lavadecode < testpage.zm